 - Low starting cost.
 The statistics are very cruel in this case.
-About 54% of seed stage companies charge less than $5,000 per year for an average customer.
+54% of seed stage companies charge less than $5,000 per year for an average customer.
 Compared to only 30% of expansion and growth stage companies.
 There is 41% of them who take a value-based approach to pricing.
 One-third is just mimicking competitors.
 A quarter of them makes a decision relying on instincts.
-And a handful of 7% is taking a cost-plus approach.
+Finally, a handful of 7% is taking a cost-plus approach.

 What about charging by the user and freemium?